vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Monday` ⚡⚡⚡
+Have a amazing `Tuesday` ⚡⚡⚡

-Did you know Today on `31st August`
+Did you know Today on `01th September`
 ```
-“Trinidad and Tobago gained independence from Great Britain.”
-(Year: 1962)
+“A devastating earthquake struck the Japanese cities of Tokyo and Yokohama.
+Nearly 150,000 people were killed and more than two million left homeless.”
+(Year: 1923)
 ```